Revisiting maximum-a-posteriori estimation in log-concave models: Conclusion

 \section{Conclusion}

-MAP estimation is one of the the most successful Bayesian estimation methodologies in modern data science, with a track record of accurate results across a wide range of challenging applications involving very high dimensionality.
+MAP estimation is one of the the most successful Bayesian estimation methodologies in imaging science, with a track record of accurate results across a wide range of challenging imaging problems.
 Our aim here has been to contribute to the theoretical understanding of this widely used methodology, particularly by placing it in the Bayesian decision theory framework that underpins the core Bayesian inference methodologies.

-In order to analyse MAP estimators we have adopted an entirely new approach: we allowed the model to self-specify the loss function, or equivalently the Bayesian estimator, that is used to summarise the information that the model represents.
+In order to analyse MAP estimators we have adopted an entirely new approach: we allowed the model to specify the loss function, or equivalently the Bayesian estimator, that is used to summarise the information that the model represents.
 This was achieved by using the connections between model log-concavity, Riemannian geometry, and divergence functions.
 We first established that if $p(x|y)$ is strongly log-concave, continuous, and $\mathcal{C}^3$ on $\mathbb{R}^n$, then $\phi (x) = -\log p(x|y)$ induces a dually-flat Riemannian structure on the parameter space, where the canonical divergence is the Bregman divergence associated with $\phi$, and where the MAP estimator is the unique Bayesian estimator w.r.t. to this loss function.
 We also established that the MMSE estimator is the Bayesian estimator w.r.t. the dual canonical loss, and that both estimators enjoy favourable stability properties in high dimensions.
-We then examined the effect of relaxing these assumptions to models that are not smooth, strictly but not strongly convex, or that involve constraints on the parameter space.
+We then examined the effect of relaxing these assumptions to models with weaker regularity conditions.